Last Updated on April 19, 2023 by Dave Farquhar

 1.9 GHz phones, also known as DECT 6.0 phones, offer the best combination of security and privacy and lack of interference.
 If you’re buying a new phone today, look for a DECT 6 phone.

 2.4 GHz and 5.8 GHz phones interfere with wireless networks.
 As widespread as wireless networks are today, it’s best to avoid them for that reason.
+They were great in their time, but then wireless networks pre-empted them.

 Security features associated with cordless phone frequencies